Japan - JP - JPN - JPN - East and Southeast Asia

 description: bicameral National Diet or Kokkai consists of:

-House of Councillors or Sangi-in (248 seats; 148 members directly elected in multi-seat districts by simple majority vote and 100 directly elected in a single national constituency by proportional representation vote; members serve 6-year terms with half the membership renewed every 3 years)
+House of Councilors or Sangi-in (248 seats; 148 members directly elected in multi-seat districts by simple majority vote and 100 directly elected in a single national constituency by proportional representation vote; members serve 6-year terms with half the membership renewed every 3 years)

 House of Representatives or Shuugi-in (465 seats; 289 members directly elected in single-seat districts by simple majority vote and 176 directly elected in multi-seat districts by party-list proportional representation vote; members serve up to 4-year terms)

-House of Councillors - last held on 10 July 2022 (next to be held in July 2025)
+elections: House of Councillors - last held on 10 July 2022 (next to be held in July 2025)

-House of Representatives - last held on 31 October 2021 (next to be held by October 2025)
+House of Representatives - last held on 27 October 2024 (next to be held by October 2025)

-House of Councillors - percent of vote by party - NA; seats by party/grouping as of January 2024 - LDP 116, CDP-SDP 40, Komeito 27, JCP 11, Ishin-FEFA 21, DPFP 11, Reiwa 5, OW 2, NHK 2, independent 12; composition as of February 2024 - men 182, women 66; percentage women 26.6%
+election results: House of Councillors - percent of vote by party - NA; seats by party/grouping as of January 2024 - LDP 116, CDP-SDP 40, Komeito 27, JCP 11, Ishin 21, DPP 11, Reiwa 5, OW 2, NHK 2, independent 12; composition - men 182, women 66; percentage women 26.6%

 Maritime claims